micielski/micielski/README.md

 [lemmynator](https://codeberg.org/micielski/lemmynator) - gorgeus looking (thanks to nerd fonts) TUI for lemmy.
 WIP, unusable, no documentation
 [makakernel](https://codeberg.org/micielski/makekernel) - something like yocto project or buildroot?
 WIP, unusable for anyone except for me
 [wallhavened](https://codeberg.org/micielski/wallhavened) - ruby script for downloading collections from wallhaven.
 WIP, no documentation

+TODO:
+- offline version of TMDB
+- a simple IRC bouncer meant to be used by one person only ~(znc sucks!)~